imarri01/vertexai-automl-forecasting-lhl/README.md

 We welcome contributions!
 If you have suggestions or improvements, feel free to open an issue or submit a pull request.
 Let's build something great together.

-## 📜 License

-This project is licensed under the MIT License.
-For more information, see the `LICENSE` file.

 ---

 Thank you for exploring this project.
 We hope it serves as a valuable resource on your machine learning journey.
 Happy forecasting! 📈

 ---